If you like this page, please support Ronda by taking a second to share it with the world!

 Professional MMA Career

 Ronda Jean Rousey (born February 1, 1987) is an American mixed martial artist and judoka.
 She is the first and current UFC Women’s Bantamweight Champion, as well as the last Strikeforce Women’s Bantamweight Champion.
-She has defeated 8 of her 9 opponents by armbar, however at UFC 171 she earned a 1st Round TKO over Sara McMann.
-Rousey became the first American woman to earn an Olympic medal in Judo at the Summer Olympics in Beijing in 2008.
+She has defeated 8 of her 10 opponents by armbar, however at UFC 171 she earned a 1st Round TKO over Sara McMann.
+At UFC 175 Ronda KO’s Alexis Davis in :16 seconds earning her the distinct honor of the second fastest title defense in UFC History.

 Ronda trains under Gokor Chivichyan of the Hayastan MMA Academy, and Edmond Tarverdyan of the Glendale Fighting Club.
 She formerly trained at the Olympic Training Center in Wakefield, Massachusetts, under guidance of Jimmy Pedro and is now part of Team Hayastan in Santa Monica, California.
 Rousey also trains with Romanian Leo Frîncu and Gene Lebell, along with Team Hayastan fighters such as Manny Gamburyan, Karen Darabedyan, Karo Parisyan and Sako Chivitchian.
 She is managed by the highly touted and much respected Brad Slater.
 In July 2012, Rousey enlisted former undefeated boxing and kickboxing champion Lucia Rijker as striking coach.

 Ronda is the consensus #1 pound-for-pound female MMA fighter in the world, according to MMARising, MMAWeekly, and other publications.
 She is ranked #1 at 135 pounds according to the Unified Women’s MMA Rankings.
 As of August 2014, she is the #8 pound-for-pound fighter in the UFC.

 Modelling and film Career